What we are continuing to do to keep you and your family safe at MMD

 - Our office will communicate with you beforehand to ask some screening questions.
 You’ll be asked to go to our website to review and sign our Covid-19 questionnaire and consent form.
 You will be asked the same questions again when you arrive at the office.
-Your temperature will be taken with a “Touchless” Thermometer to ensure a fever is not present.

 - We will have you wash your hands with soap and water when you enter the office.
 We will also have you swish with a antibacterial rinse prior to treatment to lessen the microbiome in your saliva prior to treatment.

 - You may see that our waiting room will no longer offer magazines, children’s toys and so forth, since those items are difficult to clean and disinfect.

 - We have medical grade Hepa Filtration systems throughout the office to mitigate aerosols.

 - We have upgraded our evacuation/suction systems to to keep aerosols to a minumum.
 This step exceeds the recommended guidelines from the CDC, ADA and the GDA.

 - We have installed sterilizers in our HVAC system.

 - We have installed plexiglass barriers at the front desk to minimize exposure for you and our team members.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.
 We may ask you to wait in your car after you check in until your treatment room is ready, etc.

 - We will do our best to allow greater time between patients to reduce your wait to be seen.